shotgunsoftware/developer.shotgunsoftware.com/docs/en/offerings/spc/setup/traffic_segregation.md

 # Web Traffic Segregation

-The goal is to setup an AWS Private link to privately access Shotgun site.
+The goal is to set up an AWS PrivateLink to privately access your Shotgun site.

-## Setup a VPC with in us-east-1 AWS region if needed
+## Setup a VPC within the us-east-1 AWS region if needed

 Using the AWS Console: